google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

-# CD-10: Presenting with Confidence
+# Career Development: Presenting with Confidence

 <!--
 Today we’re talking about everyone’s favorite topic: public speaking!
 That was my attempt at a joke, as I know some people enjoy public speaking and a lot of people avoid it like the plague.